 Bob Hennessy was appointed Group CIO of Lendlease in June 2015 and is based in Sydney, Australia.

-Bob has close to 40 years’ experience in technology across a range of industries, including steel manufacturing, transport, financial services, telecommunications and consulting.
+Bob has over 40 years’ experience in technology across a range of industries, including steel manufacturing, transport, financial services, telecommunications and consulting.

-Prior to joining Lendlease, Bob was CEO of Pactera’s Australian and NZ business having sold his privately owned consulting firm to them in 2012.
-Pactera was a NASDAQ listed entity at the time of the sale but was subsequently acquired by Blackstone International in 2014.
+Prior to joining Lendlease, Bob was CEO of Pactera’s Australian and NZ business having sold his privately-owned consulting firm to them in 2012.
+Pactera was a NASDAQ listed entity at the time of the sale.

-Previous roles include leading the technology stream supporting the integration of BT, Rothschild and Westpac Financial Services, which saw him appointed CIO of the integrated company.
-Bob was also CIO of TNT Asia Pacific driving the integration of the Australian business from 1996 to 1998 following the acquisition of TNT by the Dutch PTT.
+Previous roles include at Westpac (1998-2002) leading the technology stream supporting the integration of BT, Rothschild and Westpac Financial Services, which saw him appointed CIO of the integrated company (BT FG).
+At TNT (1988-98) Bob was CIO of the Asia Pacific region driving the integration of the Australian business from 1996 to 1998 following the acquisition of TNT by the Dutch PTT.

 As a consultant, Bob conducted reviews of transformation programs in telecommunications, health and retail fuel.
 He has sat on client steering committees for major transformation programs in banking, manufacturing & distribution and transport.